idolactivities/vtuber-things/docs/guides/clipper.md

 Create your subtitles as normal, adding them to the scenes in the original video that you want to clip.
-This guide will not teach you the basics of using Aegisub, but you can check out the [subtitling guide](subtitling.md) for advice on polishing your subtitles.
+This guide will not teach you the basics of using Aegisub, but you can check out the [Subtitling Guide](subtitling.md) for advice on polishing your subtitles.

 When you are done creating your subtitles, it's time to run Clipper.
 From the "Automation" menu at the top, select "Clipper".